LeidelLab/SMITER/README.rst

 Summary
 -------

-Pytohn library to create synthetic mzMLs file based on chemical formulas.
+Python library to create synthetic mzMLs file based on chemical formulas.
 All molecules can be simulated du to abstraction to chemical formulas.

 Abstract
 -------